-There is a predictable four-step sequence to social engineering attacks typically referred to as an attack cycle: information gathering, establishing relationship and rapport, exploitation, and execution.
+There is a predictable four-step sequence to social engineering attacks typically referred to as the attack cycle.
+It includes the following: information gathering, establishing relationship and rapport, exploitation, and execution.

-However, a number of factors can cause the cycle to repeat several or all of the stages for any given target.
-Depending on the nature of the attack and the target, the cycle can repeat several steps or even through every step multiple times until the attacker is caught, gives up, or is satisfied with the results.
+However, a number of factors may cause the attack cycle to repeat several or all of the stages for any given target.
 For example, an attacker may use a series of attacks to work their way to the target to achieve their goals because going straight to the intended recipient would likely fail.
+Depending on the nature of the attack and the target, the cycle can repeat several steps.
+It may even go through every step multiple times.
 This is also known as a privilege escalation attack, making use of previously gained familiarity/referral from within the target company or exploiting information gained from previous interactions.

 1. Information Gathering

-The likelihood of success for most attacks depends on this phase so it is only natural to invest the majority of time and attention here.
+The likelihood of success for most attacks depends on this phase.
+So it is only natural that attackers invest the majority of time and attention here.
 Information gathering techniques are elaborated in the Framework .
-Some of the information gathered is used to determine the attack vector, possible passwords, identify likely responses from various individuals, refine goals, become familiar and comfortable with the target, and formulate strong pretext(s).
+With the right information, the attacker can determine the attack vector, possible passwords, likely responses from individuals, and refine goals.
+At this phase the attacker becomes familiar and comfortable with the target, and formulates a strong pretext(s).

 2. Establish Relationship and Rapport

 This is when the attacker uses both information and relationships to actively infiltrate the target.
-In this phase, the attacker is focused on maintaining the momentum of compliance that was built in phase 2 without raising suspicion.
+In this phase, the attacker focuses on maintaining the momentum of compliance that established in phase 2 without raising suspicion.
 Exploitation can take place through the divulging of seemingly unimportant information or access granted/transferred to the attacker.
 Examples of successful exploitation include:

 - The act of holding the door open or otherwise allowing the attacker inside the facilities